preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 .. image:: my-site-settings-2-new.png

-Here you can set the link Label for creating news sites.
++ **Label**: Here you can set the label for "Create new site" so something else.
++ **Site Template Group**: Select the template group to be used for creating new sites here.
++ **Link**: ????????

 The Custom colors tab
 -----------------------
 You should primarily set colors through Theme colors in Omnia Admin (System/Settings/Default colors).
-If you still would like custom colors for the control, you can set colors for header and icons.
+If you still would like custom colors for the control, you can set colors for the icons (the star) here.

 .. image:: my-sites-settings-colors-c.png